Special Operations Force (Singapore)

 The Special Operations Force (SOF) is the primary special forces unit of the Singapore Army responsible for conducting special operations.
 The SOF is only composed of highly trained regular servicemen, most of whom are from the Commandos formation.

-It is also a component of the Special Operations Task Force (SOTF), alongside the Special Warfare Group (SWG) of the Republic of Singapore Navy (RSN).
+It is also a component of the Special Operations Task Force (SOTF), alongside the Special Warfare Group (SWG) of the Naval Diving Unit (NDU), which is an elite force of the Republic of Singapore Navy (RSN).

 History

 On 27 September 1972, a flight engineer aboard Olympic Airlines Flight 472 accidentally activated a hijack alarm.
 The flight, which had 31 passengers and 11 crew members on board, took off from Sydney, Australia at 1030 hours SST and was heading towards Paya Lebar Airport in Singapore.
 The Australian authorities were not informed of the situation until four hours later.
 Following a flurry of conflicting reports, Australia's Civil Aviation Safety Authority warned Paya Lebar Airport to be prepared for a possible hijack.

 Flight 472 landed in Singapore at 1825 hours SST and was immediately surrounded by the police before the Singapore authorities could confirm that it was a false alarm.
 The incident highlighted the lack of special forces trained and equipped to deal with a hijack or hostage situation in Singapore.

 As a result, an anti-terrorism team was formed which was renamed as the Special Operations Force in 1984.